Chilean Army: Drill and traditions

 The Chilean Army is famous for its elaborate drill, exhibited in large scale during the Día de las Glorias Navales on 21 May and the Parada Militar de Chile (Great Military Parade of Chile) on 19 September.
 The early armed forces adopted many Prussian military traditions, and it was during this period that the Chilean military had many of its most famous victories.
 As a result, the drill features many 19th and early 20th century Prussian and German patterns.

-Participating soldiers wear stahlhelm and pickelhaube helmets and march in unaltered stechschritt.
+Participating soldiers wear German-style stahlhelm, and pickelhaube spiked helmets, and march in unaltered goose step.
 Marching music consists of Central European marches, alongside several local compositions.
 Each Parada Militar on 19 September ends with a playing of Preussischer Präsentiermarsch (first played in 2018) and Los viejos estandartes by a mounted band playing in the German tradition.

-Pickelhaubes have been worn by the Military School and since recently by the 1st Cavalry Regiment and the 1st Artillery Regiment, and the stahlhelm only by the NCO School.
+Pickelhaubes have long been worn by the Military School, and later by the 1st Cavalry Regiment and the 1st Artillery Regiment.
+The stahlhelm is worn only by the NCO School.

-This is also the cases on parades held on 18 September, Independence Day, in the local level, whenever Army units take part.
+This is also the case for parades held on 18 September, Independence Day, in the local level, whenever Army units take part.

-Given the long list of battles fought by the Army, the following wear on parade historical dress uniforms from these times, but not march in the German manner:
+Several Army units wear on parade historical dress uniforms from the time of 19th-century battles, but do not march in the German manner: